 - Keyword based News: Want to know if a specific product, customer, or company makes headlines?
 Set-up real time news feeds that are pushed to your device as they are published.
 You’ll be a step ahead of the competition.

 Social Media Listening is one of the biggest opportunities to improve customer and sales interactions.
 Don’t get caught flat-footed.
-Download our 5 Tools to Track Customers Playbook.
-It will get you started on a shoestring budget.

 Once you’ve completed the exercise, please share any helpful content you discovered below.
 I’m eager to hear your results.